Healing holiday Local grief camp helps youth process the loss of loved ones

 The goal is to make Camp Firefly an annual event, but first he has to secure long-term sustainable funding.
 What he needs are donors who want to fund the camp in perpetuity, he says.

 “That is the only way this camp can continue,” says Williams, who is planning next year’s event even though funding is not secured.
 “I have done it for the last three years without knowing if money is coming in.
-I’m trying to put the pieces in place so that becomes an annual thing with predictable, sustainable funding.”
+I’m trying to put the pieces in place so it becomes an annual thing with predictable, sustainable funding.”

 av.kitching@freepress.mb.ca